Business Food Waste Partnership Grants

 3. demonstrate experience in project delivery with the target audience

-4. be an owner of an active network and/or have ongoing engagement with large food waste generating businesses or institutions targeted in the project
+4. be an owner of an active network and/or have ongoing engagement with the target audience

 5. demonstrate the project is a new activity that can be incorporated into, or build on, existing activities, programs or other initiatives